nikolaskonoski/agenda-de-contatos/README.md

 # Contact List

-A simple contact agenda that will be updated as my knowledge grows.
+A simple contact list that will be updated as my knowledge grows.
-This project is part of my learning journey following the teachings of Professor Hallan Neves.
+This project is part of my learning journey following the teachings of mentor Hallan Neves.

 ## 📋 Features